mjmeilahn/javascript-playground/README.md

 1. "this" Keyword - Explanations for all instances one might find "this" in various codebases.

-2. Prototypes & OOP - TBD.
+2. Prototypes - TBD.

-3. NEW ECMAScript spec updates w/ examples, ES2015 - Present.

-4. Polyfills - TBD.
+3. Polyfills - TBD.